kyma-project/kyma/tests/end-to-end/upgrade/README.md

 ## Development

 >**NOTE:** The following approach for adding new tests to the upgrade scenario is not needed anymore.
-To prepare data during the preparation phase just create a new testdefinition that executes your preparation code and add the label `kyma-project.io/before-upgrade=true`.
-To execute evaluation code during the evaluation phase create a new testdefinition with the label `kyma-project.io/after-upgrade=true`
+To prepare data during the preparation phase, create a new TestDefinition that executes your preparation code and add the label `kyma-project.io/before-upgrade=true`.
+To execute evaluation code during the evaluation phase, create a new TestDefinition with the label `kyma-project.io/after-upgrade=true`

 This section presents how to add and run a new test.
 It also describes how to verify the code and ensure that your test is correct.

-### Add a new test (Deprecated)
+### Add a new test

->**DEPRECATION NOTICE:** The following approach for adding new tests to the upgrade scenario is not needed anymore.
-To prepare data during the preparation phase just create a new testdefinition that executes your preparation code and add the label `kyma-project.io/before-upgrade=true`.
-To execute evaluation code during the evaluation phase create a new testdefinition with the label `kyma-project.io/after-upgrade=true`

 Add a new test under the `pkg/tests/{domain-name}` directory and implement the following interface: